Perrishnikov/Salsify-Pipeify-v2/readme.md

 ...
 Add a row
 ...
 Delete a row
+[] Reimport a Pipeify export

+[] Changing Option, reverts edited table data.
+Save to localstorage before change?
-Style each partcode together
+[] Style each partcode together?
-Style each ingredient type together.
+[] Style each ingredient type together?

-1. Headers checkboxes to hide columns
+[] Headers checkboxes to hide columns
-2. Option to fix things like remove HTML from cell
+[] Option to fix things like remove HTML from cell

-Drag n drop rows later
+[] Drag n drop rows later